salvacarrion/autonmt/README.md

 ### Plots & Stats

-AutoNLP will automatically generate plots for the split sizes, the sentence length distributions, token frequencies, the evaluated models, etc. All these plots can be found along with either a .json or a .csv containing its data, summary and statistics
+AutoNMT will automatically generate plots for the split sizes, the sentence length distributions, token frequencies, the evaluated models, etc. All these plots can be found along with either a .json or a .csv containing its data, summary and statistics